Category: Performance

 INNER JOIN sys.schemas AS SCH ON TBL.schema_id = SCH.schema_id

-INNER JOIN sys.indexes AS IDX ON TBL.object_id = IDX.object_id AND IDX.type = 0
+INNER JOIN sys.indexes AS IDX ON TBL.object_id = IDX.object_id

 ORDER BY TableName

-How can you fix them?
+How can you fix the SQL Server heap table?

 - For active tables, create the right clustering index.
-(Sometimes, there is a primary key, and someone just forgot to set it as the clustered index).

-- Start with tables that are used the most.
+(Sometimes, there is a primary key, and someone just forgot to set it as the clustered index). - Start with tables that are used the most.